Wrocław Stadium: Poland national football team matches

 The Poland national football team plays often in this stadium.
 The inauguration match was played against Italy on 11 November 2011.
 The most recent match was played against Wales on 1 June 2022.

 Euro 2012 matches

 The stadium was used as one of the venues for the UEFA Euro 2012.
-The three group A matches involving Czech Republic were played there (with the other matches in that group played at Stadion Narodowy, Warsaw).
+The three group A matches involving Czech Republic were played there (with the other matches in that group played at National Stadium, Warsaw).

 The following matches were played there during the tournament:

+Finals

+The 2025 UEFA Conference League final was played at this stadium, and because of UEFA's rules against stadium sponsorships, it was referred to solely as the Wrocław Stadium.
+The final was played on Wednesday 28 May 20:00 CET, between Real Betis and Chelsea – with Chelsea running out 4–1 winners.

+Boxing

+On 26 August 2023, the stadium hosted a heavyweight professional boxing match between WBA (Super), IBF, WBO, IBO and The Ring heavyweight champion, Ukrainian, Oleksandr Usyk and WBA (Regular) heavyweight champion, Briton, Daniel Dubois.
+The bout concluded in Usyk defending his titles by defeating Dubois via knockout in the 9th round.